lintnet/lintnet.github.io/docs/test-rule.md

     },
     result: [ // expected return value of the lint file {
-        message: 'age must be greater or equal than 18',
+        name: 'age must be greater or equal than 18',
-        failed: true,
         level: 'error',
         location: {
           index: 0,